kyanha/Kyanha.Net.Sockets.Extensions/README.md

 4. A multicast group can have multiple Sources.
 With these calls, you tell the system (and the network) what Sources you are actually interested in (and, potentially, which ones you're not).
 This impacts packet propagation for multicast packets from those sources.

-5. Once you join a group, you will receive all packets sent to that group that your network receives, whether or not they're from the senders that you specifically requested.
+5. Once you join a source group, even though RFC 4607 suggests otherwise, you might receive all packets sent to that group that your network receives, whether or not they're from the sources that you specifically requested.
 If another process on your system or on your network requests the same Group with different Sources, you will receive packets from those Sources as well.
-Your request to join a Group with a particular Source does *not* tell the system to prevent you from receiving packets from other Sources, or limit you only to those Sources you've whitelisted.
+You should be prepared for the possibility that your request to join a Group with a particular Source might *not* tell the system to prevent you from receiving packets from other Sources, or limit you only to those Sources you've whitelisted.
+(While this may not be the case on Windows, it may be the case on any given Unix that dotnet runs on, and it's best to be prepared for the possibility.)

 6. If packets from Sources that were not requested are received, you can try to block the offending Source. [[Unanswered question: does this cause the system to firewall those packets away from your Socket, while still allowing other Sockets to receive them?]]